ali-ghanbari/ASM-Ext/readme.md

 # ASM-Ext: An Extension to ASM

 ## Introduction
-In this section we are going to review ASM-Ext.
 We are calling this project ASM-Ext for it is an extension to ASM and is based on ASM.
 ASM-Ext allows high level data and control flow analysis.
 This tool proves to be useful in research project when one wishes to quickly write a prototype static analysis to test his/her algorithms.

 For those who are not familiar with ASM, ASM is a general, low-level transformation and analysis framework for Java bytecode.
 Java bytecodes are used not only for Java but a number of other programming langauges,